aas-core-works/aas-core-codegen/test_data/jsonld_context/trials/README.md

 # Conclusions

-`JSON-LD <-> RDF` round-tripping kind of works, if the following things are fixed:
+`JSON-LD <-> RDF` round-tripping kind of works for one file, if the following things are fixed:
 - Don't use relative URLs, or use `@base` (both in Turtle and JSON)
 - Wrap the context in `@context`
 - Don't alias `@type` to `modelType`

 ## Next Steps

-- Produce a holistic example that includes as many submodels as possible, including numbers (decimal/float) and langStrings with real lang tags
+- Produce a holistic Turtle example that includes as many submodels as possible, including numbers (decimal/float) and langStrings with real lang tags
+- Load some realistic AAS data in a semantic repository, and work on a Frame to produce several JSON messages according to JSON schemas
+- The context should live in https://github.com/admin-shell-io/aas-specs/, not in https://github.com/aas-core-works/aas-core-codegen/blob/main/test_data/jsonld_context/aas_core_meta.v3/output/
+- The context needs to be served from some permanent URL, with Content Type `application/ld+json`

 Enrich the context to cover:
 - langStrings (https://github.com/admin-shell-io/aas-specs/issues/382)